gilad1987/docker-compose-mocha/readme.md

 Notice in the last example we have a `healthCheck` property inside the `options` object which has two properties.
-Once the entire `healthCheck` object is supplied and state set to `true` the Docker Compose tool will automatically scan all services available under your Compose yaml file and will service check their availability using a simple HTTP GET health checker under the route of `http://0.0.0.0:XXXX/healthcheck` - `XXXX` being the random port of your service.
+Once the entire `healthCheck` object is supplied and state set to `true` the Docker Compose Mocha will automatically scan all services available under your Compose yaml file and will service check their availability using a simple HTTP GET health checker under the route of `http://0.0.0.0:XXXX/healthcheck` - `XXXX` being the random port of your service.